EmergentOrganization/webgl-game-of-life/README.md

 Open 'webgl-game-of-life/js/gol.js' and on line 69 set "this.imgcount = 400;" to the number of frames in the 'Seeds' folder.
 Start with a small number of frames to load - I usually crash out if I try to load more than 1GB of images.

 Canvas resolution can be set on line 18 of 'webgl-game-of-life/Index.html', and both must be powers of two.
-I reccommend width="512" height="256" or width="1024" height="512" depending on how powerful your CPU & GPU are.
+I recommend width="512" height="256" or width="1024" height="512" depending on how powerful your CPU & GPU are.

-To run the program, Open 'webgl-game-of-life/Index.html' in your browser (Firefox reccommended).
+To run the program, Open 'webgl-game-of-life/Index.html' in your browser (Firefox recommended).

 If the program successfully loads the seed images, and the WebGL is all working, the first frame should be shown on WebGL canvas.
 Uncheck **'Pause'** to play the animation.